MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ## Useful links for more information

 That's all the info you need to use a guide created with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]!
-To learn more about Microsoft mixed-reality apps and HoloLens, here are some helpful links:
+To learn more about [!include[cc-microsoft](../includes/cc-microsoft.md)] mixed-reality apps and HoloLens, here are some helpful links:

 - [What is mixed reality?](https://docs.microsoft.com/en-us/windows/mixed-reality/mixed-reality)
 - [Microsoft Dynamics 365 Layout](https://dynamics.microsoft.com/en-us/mixed-reality/layout/)